ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 }
 ```

-> Note: The code examples from the Rust std are from version `1.77.0`.
+> Note: The code examples from Rust std are from version `1.77.0`.

 ## Construction